 Marcus focuses on special situations advisory to c-suite, boards and alternative capital providers.
 His expertise includes the development and implementation of turnaround plans for corporates in stressed financial situations, including providing safe harbor advice; advising boards, government and creditors in distressed situations; and developing and implementing restructuring solutions for hedge funds, private equity and banks with investments or loans to distressed entities.

-Prior to Duff & Phelps (rebranded as Kroll), Marcus was a partner at EY in the Restructuring practice.
+Prior to Kroll, Marcus was a partner at EY in the Restructuring practice.
 While at EY, Marcus played an instrumental role in building out the firm’s restructuring offering in Australia.
 Before EY, Marcus was a partner at PPB Advisory where he led the Sydney restructuring team.

 Some of Marcus’ most notable engagements include advising one of Australia’s largest not-for-profit hospital groups undergoing a refinance during a period of major sector disruption; successfully assisting a large healthcare services provider undergoing a recapitalization program during a period of financial distress; advising a major shareholder in a key Australian infrastructure asset undergoing a major balance sheet restructure; and advising an Asia- based motor vehicle OEM on addressing major performance issues in Australia and developing operating model changes and market exit strategies.